mridulgrc/chbase-java-sdk/README.txt

+This project is derived from the HealthVault Java SDK (https://healthvaultjavalib.codeplex.com/)

 This project comprises an SDK to access CHBase and some sample ui's allowing a user to view and add weight measurements.